 - Pumpkin pie spice (I love this Spice Island Pumpkin Pie Spice)

-- Strongly brewed coffee (I personally like to use Starbucks’ Verdana Blonde Roast Coffee)
+- Strongly brewed coffee (I personally like to use Starbucks’ Veranda Blonde Roast Coffee)

 - Swerve Confectioners